What happens now? (1994)

 From a modern perspective, it's a different answer.
 As a society we are now less obsessed with building for the future and more interested in preserving what we have; both physically and in terms of communities.
 We now have a totally different relationship with streets and cars.
 Not to mention, by now the Inner Tangent and urban motorways would have become a maintenance liability that would be expensive enough to bankrupt a medium-sized city.

 Personally, as much as I do have a soft spot for a crafty use of flyovers and optimistic ambition, I think it's good that these things weren't allowed to fully let rip in Dublin.
 Badly-planned infrastructure divides cities, it changes the culture of how people behave and get around - it can change the feel of a whole place.

 The two canals have since been restored, and since 2020 it has been possible to walk the lengths of both canals in Dublin.
 Clearly these are much more pleasant amenities without traffic thundering on top of them.
-While I realise in the real world sacrifices have to be made, the value of a pleasant amenity can't be understated.
+While I realise in the real world some greenery will need to be sacrifices, the value of a pleasant amenity can't be understated.